 IRIGOYEN, JOSÉ (?–?).
 José Irigoyen was appointed Spanish governor of Texas but never arrived to claim his office.
 On August 5, 1797, Pedro de Nava told Manuel Muñoz of the appointment and instructed Muñoz to deliver the company and archives of Bexar to the new governor when he should arrive from Spain.
-In August 1799, after Muñoz's death, Nava appointed Juan Bautista de Elguézabalqv as governor ad interim until Irigoyen's arrival; Elguézabal served as governor until his death in 1805.
+In August 1799, after Muñoz's death, Nava appointed Juan Bautista de Elguézabal as governor ad interim until Irigoyen's arrival; Elguézabal served as governor until his death in 1805.
 The Bexar Archives do not reveal why Irigoyen failed to assume his office.

 Bexar Archives, Dolph Briscoe Center for American History, University of Texas at Austin.
 Carlos E. Castañeda, Our Catholic Heritage in Texas (7 vols., Austin: Von Boeckmann-Jones, 1936–1958; rpt., New York: Arno, 1976).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Robert Bruce Blake, "IRIGOYEN, JOSE," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fir03.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Robert Bruce Blake, "IRIGOYEN, JOSE," accessed July 12, 2020, http://www.tshaonline.org/handbook/online/articles/fir03.

 Uploaded on June 15, 2010.
 Modified on April 10, 2019.
 Published by the Texas State Historical Association.